9 Comebacks For Dealing With Rude People

 Sometimes, the best thing to do is let your conversation partner believe they were in the right, just so you can end the conversation and move on.

-You can completely disengage after saying this, and it also denies a rude person the pleasure of thinking they have managed to hurt or annoy you.
+You can completely disengage after saying this.
+It also denies a rude person the pleasure of thinking they have managed to hurt or annoy you.
 It’s not the most satisfying response, but in some contexts (e.g. at work) it can be the smartest.

 7. “You always have something negative to add to the conversation, don’t you?”

-A response like this immediately takes the focus off you and puts it straight onto the rude person, forcing them to think a bit harder about the words they tend to use.
+A response like this immediately takes the focus off you and puts it straight onto the rude person.
+This forces them to think a bit harder about the words they tend to use.

-It’s likely that you’re not the only person on the receiving end of this person’s terrible attitude, so you’re also doing others a favor by highlighting the damage that perpetual negativity can cause.
+It’s likely that you’re not the only person on the receiving end of this person’s terrible attitude.
+Therefore, you’re also doing others a favor by highlighting the damage that perpetual negativity can cause.

 8. “I love myself, and I love you as well”